kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 This is a possibility, not a current result.
 It depends on the representation already existing, generalizing across contexts, and tolerating intervention without damaging the system.

-## What I am, and am not, claiming
+## How I am reading the results for now

-This is not mind-reading.
-I am not claiming that speech models are conscious, contain literal phone symbols, or offer dependable semantic controls.

-The strongest current claim is narrower:

-> In this speaker-disjoint LibriSpeech dev-clean development experiment, phone identity is recoverable from frozen Whisper encoder states, and substantially more of it remains readable through a distributed fitted J-signature than through a rank-1-only sparse signature.
+The most stable observation is descriptive: in this speaker-disjoint LibriSpeech development experiment, phone identity is more recoverable from the distributed fitted J-signature than from rank 1 alone.

-The steering result shows propagation, not that the fitted phone prototypes identify the model's causal code; the two experiments use different directions.
-A readable direction remains a gauge until interventions change the intended behavior selectively and repeatedly against controls.
+What that means internally is still open.
+It may reflect a distributed phone-like code, correlated acoustic evidence, or a useful coordinate system imposed by the fitted instrument.
+The steering result is similarly an observation about propagation, not evidence that the readable phone directions are the model's causal code.

-Like EEG or MEG, the J-lens is a measurement instrument whose meaning comes from the predictions it survives.
-The difference is that we can also rerun the same computation and perturb it directly.
-That brings me back to what I enjoyed about psycholinguistics: turning an inaccessible process into a testable hypothesis—only now, we can sometimes reach inside and move one of the knobs.
+Like EEG or MEG, the J-lens is a measurement instrument whose interpretation depends on the predictions it survives.
+The advantage here is that we can rerun the same computation, perturb it, and design the next experiment to separate competing explanations.

 ## Explore the project